-2) Use the UP and DOWN arrow keys on the left button wheel to scroll through the sub menu items until DELETE ONE FILE is highlighted.
+2) Use the UP and DOWN arrow keys to scroll through the sub menu items until DELETE ONE FILE is highlighted.

-- 3) Press the ENTER key to display the File List Box. - 4) Use the UP and DOWN arrow keys on the left button wheel to scroll through the stored Files until the target File to delete is highlighted. - 5) Press the OK key to delete the File. - 6) Press the MEAS key to return to the measurement screen.
+- 3) Press the ENTER key to display the File List Box. - 4) Use the UP and DOWN arrow keys to scroll through the stored Files until the target File to delete is highlighted. - 5) Press the OK key to delete the File. - 6) Press the MEAS key to return to the measurement screen.